Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: The Free-Forgetful Adjunction and Strict Monadicity

-We are now going to use the above result, which deals with the special case $\Phi=\emptyset$, to prove Theorem \ref{thm_monadicity_QA} in its full generality, showing that the functor $U:\Catqalg \to \GMet$ is monadic for arbitrary $\Phi$.
-The proof is a generalization of the analogous result in \cite[Thm 2.17]{DBLP:conf/lics/Adamek22} which proves monadicity in the framework of \cite{DBLP:conf/lics/MardarePP16}.
+We are now going to use the above result, which deals with the special case $\Phi=\emptyset$, to prove \autoref{thm_monadicity_QA} in its full generality, showing that the functor $U:\Catqalg \to \FRel$ is strictly monadic for arbitrary $\Phi$.
+The proof is a generalisation of the analogous result in \cite[Theorem 2.17]{DBLP:conf/lics/Adamek22}, which proves strict monadicity in the framework of \cite{DBLP:conf/lics/MardarePP16}.

-In particular, we prove that (as long as the $\GMet$ category has finite discrete products) $U$ satisfies the condition (3) of Beck's theorem, i.e., in contrast with Theorem \ref{thm_monadicity_Uempty}, we use split coequalizers instead of absolute coequalizers.
-We do so since split coequalizers guarantee the existence of a right inverse of the coequalizer, which allows us to apply the following fact (Lemma \ref{lem_hom_inverse}): $\Catqalg$ is closed under the images of homomorphisms that have a right inverse in $\GMet$.
-We remark that the result of Lemma \ref{lem_hom_inverse} is valid for all $\GMet$ categories, regardless of whether or not they have discrete finite products.
+In particular, we prove that $U$ satisfies condition (3) of Beck's theorem, i.e., in contrast with \autoref{thm_monadicity_Uempty}, we use split coequalizers instead of absolute coequalizers.
+We do so since split coequalizers guarantee the existence of a right inverse of the coequalizer, which allows us to apply the following fact (\autoref{lem_hom_inverse}): $\Catqalg$ is closed under the images of homomorphisms that have a right inverse in $\FRel$.